bookkeeping tax

 This section is to provide a way of accounting for any other costs directly related to your products that don’t fit into the available categories above.

-This a work-in-progress step, so you’ll want to add together what you’ve entered in Line 35 and Line 39 and write the total here.
+This is a work-in-progress step, so you’ll want to add together what you’ve entered in Lines 35 through 39 and write the total here.

 This is the total amount of materials you have on hand at the end of the year, including materials that are already manufactured into finished products that have not been sold yet.

-Another working step, take the total you have for 41 and subtract it from 40 to get your final Cost of Goods Sold figure.
-Yay!
+Take the total you have for Line 40 and subtract Line 41 from it to get your final Cost of Goods Sold figure.
+This is the number that flows back to Line 4 in Part I. Don’t forget to enter it there!

 Part IV: Information on your Vehicle